Pacific academic makes big hits like sporting great father

 Associate Professor Lisa Uperesa Head of Te Wananga o Waipapa Māori and Pacific Studies, University of Auckland.

-While athletics took Uperesa senior from American Sāmoa to the US, and Canada, and later around the world; academia has taken the anthropologist across the globe – from Sāmoa to California, New York City, Hawaii, and Aotearoa and beyond.
+While athletics took Uperesa senior from American Sāmoa to the US, and Canada, and later around the world, academia has taken the anthropologist across the globe – from Sāmoa to California, New York City, Hawaii, and Aotearoa and beyond.

 “I’m grateful for the support of my husband David, our three kids, and our extended families throughout the journey.

 After eight years at the University and a recent appointment of head of Pacific Studies, Uperesa will return to her northern hemisphere roots next month.
-She will take up a tenured position as Associate Professor, and Henry and Morgan Chu Endowed Chair in Asian American Studies with UCLA.

-“I'm looking forward to being closer to my immediate and extended family when I return to the US, and to making new connections, and reviving existing ones.
+She will take up a tenured position as Associate Professor and Henry and Morgan Chu Endowed Chair in Asian American Studies with UCLA.
+She says she's looking forward to being closer to her immediate and extended family when she returns to the US, and to making new connections, and reviving existing ones.

 “It has been an honour to work with and learn from students and colleagues at University of Auckland's Te Wānanga o Waipapa and I will miss them, the Fale Pasifika complex, and being surrounded by Pacific peoples and cultures very much.

-“But I am looking forward to [working with others on] creating new Pacific spaces at UCLA and cultivating connections to communities beyond the campus.
-The support given by the Asian American Studies department and Centre has been outstanding and the work of many hands have made the road ahead possible.”
+The support given by the Asian American Studies department and centre has been outstanding and the work of many hands have made the road ahead possible.”

 Despite her excitement, Uperesa understands the cost of leaving ‘the Land of the Long White Cloud.’